codelein/prime/README.md

 ## License

-Prime, a program to calculate primes using the Sieve of Eratosthenes.
+Prime, a package that calculates prime numbers using the Sieve of Eratosthenes.
 Copyright (C) 2018 Philip Bowman.

 This program is free software: you can redistribute it and/or modify